+- Quadriceps Stretches.
 The quadriceps muscles are located next to the sensory nerve involved in meralgia paresthetica.
 Stretching these muscles can improve flexibility and strength in the upper thigh.
 A traditional quad stretch involves pulling the heel of your foot back toward your buttocks while standing, stretching the length of the upper thigh.
 Again, stretching should cease if pain occurs.

+- Lunges.
 Lunges strengthen both the hips and quadriceps muscles to help prevent thigh pain.
 These start by standing upright and stepping forward with one foot, lowering the body until the opposite knee touches the ground at a right angle.
 The exercise then can either be reversed or proceed forward by stepping with the opposite leg.

+- Resistance Bands.
 More advanced outer thigh exercises can incorporate resistance bands to improve flexibility and strength.
 A resistance band is looped around the ankle and tied at the other end to a solid, immovable object.
 A variety of exercises can then be accomplished, including extending the hip backward, outward and forward.
 These should only be conducted when outer thigh pain is completely gone.

+- Considerations.
 While exercises are important to recovery, the most immediate response to meralgia paresthetica should be rest.
 Athletes might try cross-training as a way to maintain fitness without aggravating the condition.
 Weight loss and wearing loosely fitting clothes, will also help relieve symptoms.